threepwave/crypts-realms/README.md

 Starknet contracts end in `.cairo` and are housed in the `./contracts/starknet` folder.

+We use hardhat and the [starknet-hardhat-plugin](https://github.com/Shard-Labs/starknet-hardhat-plugin) to compile and deploy Cairo contracts.

 ## Installation
 1. Install hardhat and dependencies: `npm install`
 2. Install [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) local node: `pip install starknet-devnet`